MacKinnon, Avalanche stay hot with 4-1 win over Ducks

 “When I was sitting in the car, it kind of hit me a little bit that how great of an opportunity this is to have a chance to win a Stanley Cup,” he said.

 Dubnyk, who last played for the Sharks on March 27, isn’t sure when he will make his first start for Colorado after backing up Johansson on Sunday.
+Bednar said Philipp Grubauer would start against Arizona on Monday.

 UP NEXT